bitfireAT/webdav-push/content.md

 : Character sequence that identifies a WebDAV collection for push purposes (unique per WebDAV server).
 A specific collection could be reachable at different URLs, but it can only have one push topic.

 (Push) transport
 : Protocol that defines an actual push mechanism.
 In this document, Web Push is the only defined push transport.
 However, WebDAV-Push may also be used with other push transports like proprietary or yet unknown protocols.
-In that case, it has to be specified how to use that protocol with WebDAV-Push (like it's done for Web Push in Appendix A).
+In that case, it has to be specified how to use that protocol with WebDAV-Push (like it's done for Web Push in {{transport-web-push}}).
 A push transport implementation may or may not involve a push service.

 Rewrite proxy
 : Push services sometimes require authentication from their users and consider their user to be an application vendor who has control over both the server and the client.
 For instance, a push service could be used by the vendor of a weather app who controls both the servers that deliver weather data and the clients, which are mobile apps that show the weather data.
 Both servers and clients can authenticate against the push service with the same private key.